jerrodtuck/azure-devops-snowflake-ext/README.md

 # Azure DevOps Snowflake Extension

-A modern Azure DevOps extension that provides searchable dropdown controls populated with data from Snowflake.
+An Azure DevOps extension that provides searchable dropdown controls populated with data from Snowflake.It can be any query really but had a real world issue of solving how to relate cost centers to DevOps Boards.
+Extend it to perform SQL queries or any Rest API, etc.

 ## Project Structure